-Located northwest of Pittsburgh along the Ohio river, this former PRR yard remained the largest railroad yard in the world from the time of it's expansion in the 1950's until 1980.
+CR's Conway yard was located northwest of Pittsburgh along the Ohio river.
+This former PRR yard remained the largest railroad yard in the world from the time of it's expansion in the 1950's until 1980.

 A three-unit engine move at Conway in August, 1977 includes CR blue GP38 7832, leased CNW GP35 826, and SD45 6078 (ex-EL 3613).